GabrielGhe/GabrielGhe.github.io/_posts/2016-02-04-web-automation-with-selenium.md

 layout: post
 title: "Web automation with Selenium"
 description: "
 Web automation is a powerful tool.
-You can do pretty much anything you can think of with it, but I'll let you think of the applications.
-I will show you how to actually automate a web browser in python using [Selenium](http://www.seleniumhq.org/projects/webdriver/).
+You can do UI testing with it, but there are a ton of other applications!
+In this post, I'll be showing you how to automate your chrome browser in python using [Selenium](http://www.seleniumhq.org/projects/webdriver/).
 "
 category: python
 tags: [web, script, automation, scraper]